DadiBit/blog.dadib.it/_posts/2025-04-21-alpine-data-disk-raspberry-pi-4b.md

 > `lbu` can `commit` to a path, however the apkovl backup must be at the root of the partition so it can be discovered at boot.

-Here is a list of option you have on how to identify the device (`/dev/sdX`) of the disk:
+Here is a list of options you have on how to identify the device (`/dev/sdX`) of the disk:
  - use `lsblk`
  - hot-plug the disk after boot and use `dmesg` to see what the kernel tells you
  - use `df`